 Did You Know?

 While we call these sawzalls as a nickname, that was actually the name of Milwaukee’s brand’s saw option.

-- Tool-less blade change for easy blade changes
+- Twist-lock quick-release blade holder allows for simple tool-free blade changes